CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 ## Raising and lowering sails

-Sails should not be raised until over the bar on the way out and before crossing on the way in unless you are confident of where the sandbar lies outside the marina entrance.
+Sails should not be raised until over the bar on the way out and before crossing the bar on the way in.

 ## Acheron Ledge